johyeongseob/object-detection-python-cpp/cpp/openvino/README.md

 `-- README.md
 ```

-The device query and single-image detector are implemented.
-The full COCO
+The device query, single-image detector, and full COCO evaluator are
-evaluator is planned after the single-image output is validated.
+implemented.

-OpenVINO build artifacts will be generated separately from the ONNX Runtime
+OpenVINO build artifacts are generated separately from the ONNX Runtime
 build:

 ```text